d1n3x3z7/FSIP_plugin/README.md

-# FSIP Minecraft Bukkit Plugin
+# What does it do?

  A plugin that allows you to open the server to others without a static IP address

 # How it works?

  The plugin uses SSH to forward ports to the server.
-The SSH server provider is serveo.net
+The SSH tunnel provider is serveo.net
 ## Commands

 #### Open connection (opens automatically when the server is started)